 What are the Facial Bones

-The human skull is comprised of 22 bones, among which there are 14 facial bones that form the front portion of the skull, which is the facial skeleton or viscerocranium.
+The human skull comprises 22 bones, among which 14 facial bones form the front portion of the skull, known as the facial skeleton or viscerocranium.
 There are six paired and two single facial bones, which become 14 in total.
 Among them, some are irregular, while some are flat.

 The remaining 8 skull bones form the cranium that protects the brain.